How to create a map with MapFast?

 ✅ Each line is a unique location.

-✅ Remove unecessary (or blank) lines or columns in your dataset.
+✅ Remove unnecessary (or blank) lines or columns in your dataset.

 After importing your data, you should see it inside the table.
 You can still click on cells to modify the content to fix some errors you haven't noticed before.